Prepared for the 3rd National Summit on Rural Road Safety (September 29 - October 1, 2020)

 - Earn the National TIM Training Certificate and complete the module "Traffic Incident Management for Rural Roads."
 Encourage your crews to earn it as well.

-- Earn the Certified Traffic Incident Management Technician credential.
+- Earn the Certified Traffic Incident Management Person credential.
 In the fall of 2020, the Fire Department Safety Officers Association will start offering this new credential that is third party accredited by The Pro Board to the NFPA 1091 standard.
 Responder Safety has written a comprehensive study guide to help personnel prepare for the certification exam.
 Visit fdsoa.org for more information on the certification.
 Encourage your crews to earn the certification as well.

 - Review the Roadway Safety Short "How to Safely Pass an Emergency Scene" during a safety break, roll call, or shift change to reinforce how important traffic control is to signaling motorists what to do when approaching a roadway incident scene.